Azure/terraform-azurerm-avm-ptn-alz/README.md

 ### <a name="input_delays"></a> [delays](#input\_delays)

+Description: DEPRECATED: Please use the new `retry` variable instead to allow the provider to retry on certain errors.

-Description: A map of delays to apply to the creation and destruction of resources.
+A map of delays to apply to the creation and destruction of resources.
 Included to work around some race conditions in Azure.

 Type: